mrleepee/pathways-graph-spike/README.md

-# Pathways Graph Visualization
+# Pathways Graph Visualization - Spike Version

 A web-based visualization tool for displaying biological pathway relationships using ECharts and SPARQL data processing.
+This is the spike/prototype version for experimentation and rapid development.

 ## 🚀 Features